CrazyMayfly/File-Transfer-Tools/README.md

 `-p, --password`: Set a password for the server to prevent malicious connections.

 `--plaintext`: Explicitly specify data transmission in plain text, and use ssl encrypted transmission by default.

-`--avoid`: When this option is open, If the file with the same name already exists in the directory, there are two cases: If the size of the file on the receiving end is greater than or equal to that on the sending end, transmission of the file will be **prevented**; otherwise, the file is received and **overwritten**.
-This function is mainly used for retransmission of a large number of files that are interrupted at a time.
-It is similar to breakpoint retransmission.
-In other situations, please **use this function with caution**.
-When this function is not enabled, if the file name is `a.txt`, the transferred files are named after `a (1).txt` and `a (2).txt` and so on.

 #### Screenshots of the runtime